 No. Just let this all end.
 Please.
 I believe!
 I believe!
 I won’t accept the Mark.
 Anything to makes these movies, stop.

-Oh, and to answer reader comments regarding if there was a movie after Judgement (2001) to wrap the story line: if there were plans for one, they seemed to have vanished when the production company closed up their shingle.
+In answer to reader comments regarding if there was another movie after Judgement (2001) to wrap the story line: if there were plans for one, they seemed to have vanished when the production company closed up their shingle.

 * Hey, we known what we are talking about: we’re self-proclaimed apocalypse experts!
 So check out these featurettes rounding up all of our reviews of apoc’ers from the ’50s through the ’80s: